judsonlmoore/judsonlmoore.com/_posts/product-management/2020-05-15-jira-backlog-organization.md

 From a delivery team perspective, there are two basic screens within this Jira set up that are critical for organizing a team's work: the backlog and the Kanban board.
 When setting up properly, and with the systematic use of labels, hierarchy, versions, and task linking, it is easy to drill down on to the topics where the team should focus.

-{% cloudinary /assets/images/2020/05/jira-backlog-example.png alt="An example backlog in Jira with epics, stories, and subtasks" caption="An example backlog in Jira with epics, stories, and subtasks" %}
+{% cloudinary post-image /assets/images/2020/05/jira-backlog-example.png alt="An example backlog in Jira with epics, stories, and subtasks" caption="An example backlog in Jira with epics, stories, and subtasks" %}

 ## Backlog